JanneMattila/www/docs/_posts/2025/10/2025-10-12-traditional-app-vs-chat-based-app.markdown

 traditional, _and good old_, CRUD (**C**reate, **R**ead, **U**pdate, **D**elete) applications.
 I know, _I know_, they're not as exciting and trendy but they still have their time and place.

-In this post, we'll explore a couple of scenarios and compare the two approaches.
+In this post, we'll explore two of scenarios and compare the two different approaches.

 ## Scenario 1: Order processing support tool